brinktrade/brink-core/docs/Account/Account.md

 Makes a delegatecall to an external contract

-### `metaDelegateCall(address to, bytes data, bytes signature)` (external)

-Makes a delegatecall to an external contract with message data signed by the proxy owner

-### `metaPartialSignedDelegateCall(address to, bytes data, bytes signature, bytes unsignedData)` (external)
+### `metaDelegateCall(address to, bytes data, bytes signature, bytes unsignedData)` (external)

-Makes a delegatecall to an external contract with message data signed by the proxy owner and unsigned data provided by the executor (msg.sender)
+Allows execution of a delegatecall with a valid signature from the proxyOwner